Shibuya Sky: Tokyo's Ultimate Rooftop Viewpoint

 Weather: A clear day is crucial for the best panoramic views, especially if you hope to see Mount Fuji.
 Check the forecast before you go!
 Overcast or rainy days will limit visibility, though the city lights at night can still be impressive.

-Time to avoid: The hour leading up to and during sunset, and immediately after, is always the most crowded.
+Time to avoid: The hour leading up to and during sunset, and immediately after, is always the most crowded (but for good reason, of course).
 Weekends and national holidays are also generally busier.
 If you dislike crowds, aim for a weekday morning or early afternoon.
 Since there is no shade out on the rooftop, avoid mid-day in summer.

 Planning ahead for Shibuya Sky is a must – especially for those coveted sunset slots!